adibahsan/adibahsan/README.md

   </ul>
 </div>

-**<h3 align="left">Passionate fullstack web developer, creating robust and scalable web applications.
+**<h3 align="left">Passionate full-stack web developer, creating robust and scalable web & mobile applications.
 Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization.</h3>**

 </p>